hypercore-protocol/website/guides/walkthroughs/creating-and-sharing-hypercores.md

 ---
 layout: layouts/guides
-title: Creating and Sharing Hypercores
+title: Creating and Sharing Hypercores | Hypercore Protocol
+description: Walk through the basics of using Hypercore as a standalone module.
 ---

 # Creating and Sharing Hypercores